lecjlg/barc-docs/docs/source/userguide.rst

 Move/pan tool

 This tool will move/pan the map view by holding the left mouse button and dragging.
-This used in conjuction with the zoom tool allow the user to define their view.
+This tool used in conjuction with the zoom tool allow the user to define their view.